cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 We automatically seed you an example support file, which has several commented out examples.

 {% note info Example Recipe %}
-Our {% url 'Extending Cypress recipes' list-of-recipes#Node-Modules %} show you how to modify the support file.
+Our {% url 'Extending Cypress recipes' recipes#Node-Modules %} show you how to modify the support file.
 {% endnote %}